jsanbuen/no-OS/projects/adp1050/README.rst

 This project is actually a IIOD demo for ADP1050DC1-EVALZ evaluation board.
 The project launches a IIOD server on the board so that the user may connect to it via an IIO client.
-Using IIO-Oscilloscope, the user can configure the IMU and view the measured data on a plot.
+Using IIO-Oscilloscope, the user can configure the device and view the measured data on a plot.

 If you are not familiar with ADI IIO Application, please take a look at:
 `IIO No-OS <https://wiki.analog.com/resources/tools-software/no-os-software/iio>`_